sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 GitHub only if an account with the same verified email already exists.
 If none exists, a site admin must create one explicitly.

-The `allowOrgs` fields restricts logins to memebers of the specified GitHub organizations.
+The `allowOrgs` fields restricts logins to members of the specified GitHub organizations.
 Existing user sessions are **not invalidated**.
 Only new logins after this setting is changed are affected.

 Once you've configured GitHub as a sign-on provider, you may also want to [add GitHub repositories to Sourcegraph](../external_service/github.md#repository-syncing).